cosmic-horizon/QWOYN/readme.md

 - Ubuntu 18.04 or higher
 - [Go v1.17.1](https://golang.org/doc/install)

-# Install CoHo, Generate Wallet and Start your Node
+# Install `Qwoynd`, Generate Wallet and Start your Node

-You have two options for installing the cohod binary.
-First, our team will be providing releases of cohod in our github repository, please check the [releases page](https://github.com/cosmic-horizon/coho/releases) for the latest version of cohod.
-Secondly, you can follow the steps below to compile coho yourself.
+You have two options for installing the qwoynd binary.
+First, our team will be providing releases of qwoynd in our github repository, please check the [releases page](https://github.com/cosmic-horizon/qwoyn/releases) for the latest version of qwoynd.
+Secondly, you can follow the steps below to compile `Qwoynd` yourself.

 ## Install Go version 1.17.1